Emperor Daigo: Genealogy

 Daigo was the eldest son of his predecessor, Emperor Uda.
 His mother was Fujiwara no Taneko (or Inshi), daughter of the minister of the center, Fujiwara no Takafuji.
-He succeeded the throne at the young age after his father, the Emperor Uda, abdicated in 897.
+He succeeded the throne at a young age after his father, the Emperor Uda, abdicated in 897.
 His mother died before his ascension, so he was raised by another Uda consort, Fujiwara no Onshi, daughter of the former kampaku Fujiwara no Mototsune.

 Daigo's grandfather, Emperor Kōkō, had demoted his sons from the rank of imperial royals to that of subjects in order to reduce the state expenses, as well as their political influence; in addition, they were given the family name Minamoto.
 As such, Daigo was not born as a royalty and was named Minamoto no Korezane (源維城) until 887, when Daigo's father, Minamoto no Sadami (formerly Prince Sadami), was once again promoted to the Imperial Prince and the heir to the throne.
 Afterwards, his personal name (imina) was changed to Atsuhito (敦仁親王) or Ono-tei before his ascension of the Chrysanthemum Throne.

 Daigo had 21 empresses, imperial consorts, and concubines; he had 36 imperial sons and daughters.